tjira/acorn/docs/pages/mollerplessetperturbationtheory.md

 E_{\mathrm{corr}}^{\mathrm{MP2}}=\sum\_{s>0}\frac{H\_{0s}^{'}H\_{s0}^{'}}{E\_0-E\_s}
 \end{equation}

 where $s$ runs over all doubly excited determinants, $H\_{0s}^{'}$ is the matrix element of the perturbation operator between the Hartree--Fock determinant and the doubly excited determinant, and $E\_0$ and $E\_s$ are the energies of the reference and doubly excited determinants, respectively.<!--\supercite{10.1002/wcms.58,1014569052}--> We could express all higher-order corrections in a similar way, using only the matrix elements of the perturbation operator and the energies of the determinants.
-For practical calculations, we apply Slater-Condon rules to evaluate the matrix elements and use the orbital energies obtained from the Hartree-Fock calculation.
+For practical calculations, we apply Slater-Condon rules to evaluate the matrix elements and use the orbital energies obtained from the Hartree--Fock calculation.
 The expressions for calculation are summarised below.

 ## Implementation of 2nd and 3rd Order Corrections

-Having the antisymmetrized two-electron integrals in the Molecular Spinorbital basis and physicists' notation defined [here](hf.html#integral-transforms-to-the-basis-of-molecular-spinorbitals), we can now proceed with the calculation of the correlation energy.
+Having the antisymmetrized two-electron integrals in the Molecular Spinorbital basis and physicists' notation defined [here](hartreefock.html#integral-transforms-to-the-basis-of-molecular-spinorbitals)<!--in Section \ref{sec:integral_transform}-->, we can now proceed with the calculation of the correlation energy.
 The 2nd order correlation energy can be expressed as

 \begin{equation}
 E_{\mathrm{corr}}^{\mathrm{MP2}}=\frac{1}{4}\sum\_{ijab}\frac{\braket{ab||ij}\braket{ij||ab}}{\varepsilon\_{ij}^{ab}}